mikenye/geom2d/README.md

   - **Polygon**: Support polygons with holes and nested structures, with methods for orientation, correction, and Boolean operations.
 - **Polygon Boolean Operations**: Union, intersection, and subtraction.
 - **Geometry to Geometry Relationships**: Fast and reliable algorithms for determining geometric relationships.
-- **Generics**: The library leverages Go's generics to allow users to work with both integers (`int`) and floating-point (`float64`) types, offering precision and flexibility depending on the application's requirements.

 ## Getting Started